 1.7 Overview of Document

-This document is broken out into multiple sections and each section covers different topics related to the overall design and specification of this application.
-Section 1.0 of this document covers the introduction and high-level outline for the document.
-Section 2.0 provides an overview of the application that will be implemented whereas section 3.0 begins the deeper technical specifications and functionality of the application.
-Section 4.0 of the document will cover the validation of the functional requirements.
+Each section of this document covers specific topics related to the technical requirements of the software application.
+Section 1.0 covers the introduction and high-level outline for this document.
+Section 2.0 provides an overview of the application that will be specified.
+Section 3.0 contains technical specification of the functional requirements of the application.
+Section 4.0 covers the validation of those functional requirements.

-The main section of the SRS portion of the document will be section 3.2.
+The main section of this SRS document is section 3.2.
 This section does a deeper dive into each feature and use case specification that makes up the application as a whole.
-To help reduce confusion on how this works we have provided below a template or example of what each feature and use case may look like.
-This template provides quick and easy bullet style details about each feature and use case that creates that particular feature.
+Below is a template or example of what each feature and use case will look like.
+The format provides quick and easy bullet-style details about each feature and use case that creates that particular feature.

 Each feature will contain a feature name / title followed by a description of the feature.
-This will then be followed by a use case or user story which defines a key functional aspect of the specified feature.
+This is followed by a use case or user story which defines a key functional aspect of the specified feature.
 See below on how the table breaks apart the individual feature in the specified use case.

 In the table below the definition is on the right of the words on the left.